RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 is specified in __include__.
 When the Task component finishes executing, it is copied to the WHEEL server and can be viewed in the Files area.

-__include__ can be a directory name, glob, etc.
+__include__ can be a directory name, glob ( wildcard ), etc.
 You can also specify __exclude__ to exclude downloads.

 For example, suppose you specify `*.txt` for __include__ and `foo.txt` for __exclude__, and foo.txt, bar.txt, baz.txt are generated at the end of execution.
-In this case, only two files are actually downloaded: bar.txt, baz.txt.
+Only two files, bar.txt and baz.txt, are actually copied to the WHEEL server.

 ### clean up flag
 Specifies whether to delete files left on the remote host after execution on the remote host has finished.